bcole808/wp-social-metrics-tracker/readme.txt

 = 1.0.1 =
 * Added colors and labels to the graph for each of the nine social networks.
 * Bar graph expands on hover to show detail of the breakdown.

 = 1.0 =
 * Plugin created, wohoo!

 == Upgrade Notice ==

+= 1.2.3 =
+Squished more bugs!

 = 1.2.2 =
 Plugin activation hotfix